Monday, March 30, 2015

 The Colin Baker Era (seasons 22 and 23) is widely criticized, justifiably so, for the terrible writing and The Two Doctors is no exception.
 The Second Doctor, “unofficially” representing the Time Lords, tells Dastari that he needs to put a stop to time travel experiments being done by two scientists named Kartz and Reimer.
 This offends Dastari, but before he can demand the Doctor to leave, he is knocked out by a drug, while the Doctor is taken prisoner by a Sontaran; Jamie manages to escape.
 This exchange between the Doctor and Dastari perfectly sums up what is wrong with this episode: the two characters spend at least five minutes talking about the experiments of two scientists that we never see.
 Why even bring up the names Kartz and Reimer if they don’t make an appearance?
 It would have been much more effective, and simpler, if Dastari was the one doing the experiments and the Doctor demanded that he stop.

 The Colin Baker Era was often burdened with endless subplots that didn’t go any where.
 When the Sixth Doctor, through a series of contrivances, arrives at the space station, he is appalled to find that everyone aboard has been massacred and wonders aloud who could have done such a thing.
 A computer voice tells him that it was the Time Lords.
 The Doctor doesn’t believe it and is certain that some one is trying to frame them.
 His deductions are correct when, by the description Jamie gives him, he concludes that it was the Sontarans.
-This subplot could have been effective if it weren’t for the fact that the audience already knows that the Sontarans were responsible for the massacre.
+This subplot might have been effective if it weren’t for the fact that the audience already knows it was Sontarans who were responsible for the massacre.
 This whole sequence confuses me: are we supposed to believe it was the Time Lords?
 If so, then why show us the Sontarans in the early going?
 If not, then why treat it like a mystery?
 The Sixth Doctor spends a good chunk of the story trying to solve this “mystery”; it's not until the second episode that he concludes it was the Sontarans.

 Jamie is also adamant that he has seen the Second Doctor murdered by Dastari and company.
 The Sixth Doctor, naturally, dismisses this because if his earlier incarnation had been killed then couldn’t exist.
 However, the Sixth Doctor postulates that his earlier self could have died and the reason that he is still alive is because he is at the “epicenter” of the time experiments.
 He then tells Peri that such a paradox could bring about the end of the universe and, in fact, the “collapse of the universe has started.”
 A few seconds later, the Sixth Doctor stumbles across a hologram of the Second Doctor being killed.
 Yup!
 All that speculating about the end of the universe was just to eat up valuable running time.
 Again, what was the point of this scene?
 The reveal that the Second Doctor’s murder was just a hologram might have been surprising if it weren’t for the fact that, in the previous episode, we see him being carried to hacienda by Dastari and the Sontaran, Stike.
 Why create a mystery when there isn’t one in the first place?